liquidg3/altair/docs/statemachine.md

          onStateMachineDidEnterSelectCommand: function ($e) {

-            //by returning a Deferred, we will stay in this state until we resolve() the it. var d   = new this.module.Deferred(),
+            //by returning a Deferred, we will stay in this state until we resolve() it. var d   = new this.module.Deferred(),
-                foo = $e->get('foo'); //i get this because the previous state returned it (it may not be here)
+                foo = $e->get('foo'); //i get this because the previous state returned it (it may not be here if we jumped to this state)

             if(foo) {